Western Animation: Kong: The Animated Series

 .
 Evil scientist Ramon De La Porta wants to use Dr. Jenkins' findings for his own purposes.
 To stop him, Dr. Jenkins and Kong count on Dr. Jenkins' grandson Jason; Jason's best friend Eric "Tann" Tannenbaum IV; a girl shaman named Lua; and that's just counting human allies.

-- Adaptational Heroism: Kong goes from the wild animal he was in the original movie to his island's legendary guardian beast who spends the time he's not helping Jason and his friends rescuing animals on the island from danger.
-In one episode where they bring him along to a city he sneaks out and spends the night saving people and zoo attractions from thugs.
-Nothing about all the maidens sacrificed to the original, either.
+- Adaptational Heroism: Kong goes from the wild animal worshiped by terrified natives to the island's legendary guardian beast who spends the time he's not helping Jason and his friends rescuing animals on the island from danger.
+In one episode he even sneaks out of the airplane hangar where the humans left him and spends the night saving people from street thugs.

 - Agent Mulder/Agent Scully: One episode has a pair of these with the genders reversed.